Mechanisms for Global Differential Privacy under Bayesian Data Synthesis: Censored (Likelihood) Mechanism

-In this section, we lay out the details of how to construct a new mechanism achieving a strict $\epsilon-$DP guarantee as an alternative to relying on the asymptotic contraction of $\theta\in\Theta$ (at $\theta^{\ast}$) to achieve an aDP global privacy guarantee for a sufficiently large sample size, $n$.
+We begin by laying out the details of how to construct the new censoring mechanism achieving a strict $\epsilon-$DP guarantee as an alternative to relying on the asymptotic contraction of $\theta\in\Theta$ (at $\theta^{\ast}$) to achieve an aDP global privacy guarantee for a sufficiently large sample size, $n$.
 Our new mechanism censors the log-likelihood at a target threshold, $\epsilon/2$, representing the targeted DP guarantee.
 The use of censoring intends to ``lock in" any chosen $\epsilon$ under an $\epsilon-$DP formal privacy guarantee without relying on asymptotics.
 The $\epsilon$ guarantee is strict.
 The censored threshold will determine the Lipschitz bound, $\Delta = \epsilon/2$, which will indirectly set the $\epsilon = 2\Delta$ guarantee.

 The definition of DP anchors its guarantee to all databases of fixed size $n$.
 By contrast, the privacy guarantee offered by the new censoring mechanism is stronger in that the same $\epsilon$ guarantee applies to databases of any size, including those $>n$.

 We introduce the censoring mechanism by embedding the $\bm{\alpha}-$weighted pseudo likelihood to construct the following new pseudo likelihood with,

 for use in

 where the subscript $c$ in $p^{\bm{\alpha}}_c(x_i \mid \theta)$ and $\xi^{\bm{\alpha}}_{c} (\theta \mid \mathbf{x})$ stands for the censoring mechanism.